The best webcams you can buy in 2022

-As for image quality, the Anker PowerConf supports 1080p video at 60fps, and it comes with some AI features to help it adapt to different scenarios.
-AI lighting can improve image quality in dim environments, while AI colors can perfect the color balance in the image.
-The webcam also supports HDR and autofocus, though there’s no option for manual focus if you want it.
+As for image quality, the Anker PowerConf supports 2K video at 30fps, and it comes with some AI features to help it adapt to different scenarios.
+AI lighting can improve image quality in dim environments, while AI color adjustment and AI exposure can perfect the color balance in the image and make sure you´re clearly visible even in less-than-ideal lighting scenarios.
+The webcam also supports fast autofocus, though there’s no option for manual focus if you want it.

 Another benefit of the Anker PowerConf is its flexibility.
 The monitor mount has multiple hinges to adjust the angle of the camera, and you can also swivel it at 300° so it can be pointed wherever you need it to be.

-- The Anker PowerConf C300 is a great webcam if you're participating in calls with a big group thanks to its wide field-of-view.
-However, you can adjust it, and it features solid webcam quality at 1080p and 60fps, along with some smart features to improve image quality.
+The Anker PowerConf C302 is a great webcam if you're participating in calls with a big group thanks to its wide field of view.
+Plus, you can adjust its position, and it features solid webcam quality at 2K and 30fps, along with some AI features to improve image quality.

-Cheap Windows Hello: Lenovo 500 Full HD USB Webcam
+Cheap Windows Hello: Lenovo 510 Full HD Webcam

 If you’re looking to add Windows Hello facial recognition to your setup, this Lenovo webcam is a great and affordable option.
-In addition to the IR camera, it has a regular 1080p webcam that supports 30fps video, and it has a 75° field-of-view.
-You can adjust the camera’s angle to adjust it to your setup, but there isn’t much more to it.
+In addition to the IR camera, it has a regular 1080p webcam that supports 30fps video, and it has a 95° field-of-view.
+The camera also offers plenty of adjustability so you can get the right angle, but that’s about all there is to it.

 It’s a fairly basic camera, but it has solid video quality, and adding Windows Hello is already a big deal for this price.
 Plus, it’ll probably look better than most webcam laptops, and it’s fairly cheap.
 If your laptop doesn’t have a webcam at all, this is an option worth looking into.